Kudüs Fatihi Selahaddin Eyyubi

-Kudüs Fatihi Selahaddin Eyyubi (English: Saladin: The Conqueror of Jerusalem) is a Turkish/Pakistani television series produced by Turkey's Akli Films and Pakistan's Ansari and Shah Films.
-The series is based on the life of Saladin, the founder of Ayyubid dynasty.
+Kudüs Fatihi Selahaddin Eyyubi (English: Saladin: The Conqueror of Jerusalem) is a Turkish-Pakistani television series produced by Turkey's Akli Films and Pakistan's Ansari and Shah Films.
+The series is based on the life of Saladin, the founder of the Ayyubid dynasty.
 The television series started production in summer 2022.
-The producers asserted that the main target of the series are non-Muslims who are unaware of the Muslim history.
+The producers asserted that the main target audience of the series were non-Muslims who were unaware of the Muslim history.